Cool Start To The Weekend

 EXTENDED

-COASTAL FORECAST SATURDAY – Moderate Chop on Coastal Lakes and Bays.
-Winds NW at 15-20 kts.
+COASTAL FORECAST SATURDAY – *Small Craft Advisory* Rough on Coastal Lakes and Bays.
+Winds N at 25 kts.
 Seas offshore 5-7 feet.

 4Warn Weather Team on Social!